13 June 2018Add to My Folder

 - Try this drama game using magical creatures.
 Ask children to think of different ways these creatures would look and move.
 Let them experiment and choose how to demonstrate the different creatures.
 Can they stomp around and roar like dragons?
 Can they fly on tiptoe like fairies?
 Play a ‘Beans’ style game shouting out the names.
 When you shout out bonfire all the children must come together and kneel or stand on the floor with their hands waving like flames in the air.

-- Visit the CBeebies website and watch a short animated version of Midsummer’s Night Dream.
+- Visit the CBeebies website to watch a short animated version of Midsummer’s Night Dream or to listen to an audio retelling of the story.
 Talk about the characters and the story.
 Where and when was it set?

 Scholastic Resource Bank: Early Years - join today!